 I’ve got a PVG from somewhere else, does that count?

-Unfortunately, no. PVG is an active scheme (i.e. they continue to monitor individuals and alert organisations if a new offence is committed), so every organisation must PVG each person.
-This lets Disclosure Scotland know who to inform if an offence is committed.
+No. PVG is an active scheme (i.e. they continue to monitor individuals and alert organisations if a new offence is committed), so every organisation must PVG each person.

 What happens if PVG indicates there is an issue?